DataFlexCode/cJsonPath/README.md

 Path notation:

 A string with JSON object names, separated by dots "." and array indices in square brackets: "foo.bar.baz[0].bill[1][0]"

- Sample JSON:
+ Sample JSON (in object hoJson):

     {
     	"foo": {